dvvincent/MCP-Demo-ESP32/README.md

 - Control an LED on an ESP32 device over WiFi
 - Smooth LED pulsing with adjustable speed and brightness
+- Morse code flashing for transmitting messages via the LED
 - Web interface for manual control
 - MCP server for programmatic control